 People with high social anxiety tend to over think and believe even in a very crowded area, not only is everyone staring at them, but more importantly they are being judged by those very same eyes.

-It has been proven we are born with a feature or instinct and we use this ability to protect ourselves.
+It has been proven we are born with this feature or instinct and use this ability to protect ourselves.
 As very lightly told by these two out sourced posts:

 - Is Everyone Really Staring At You?
 (Popular Science)

 - Are people really staring at you?
 (The University Of Sidney)

 For some that instinct unfortunately proves to be socially harmful because it enhances your anxiety and causes you to sometimes believe or feel others are constantly judging you..

 Take me for example…

 When I was a much less confident person I believed people were only ever seeing the bad in me.
 How bad my clothes matched.
 How ugly I was.
 Or just a pathetic hippy nerd with no real ability with women.

 Every negative thought I had about myself made me believe and feel like that was what they were seeing when they looked at me or just saw me.

 People often take what they see in themselves and project those feelings onto the leering eyes.